modernlabrat/modernlabrat/README.md

 - 👋 Hi, I’m @modernlabrat
 - 🌱 I’m currently building a tech conglomerate
-- 💞️ I’m looking to collaborate on Parsing Web/Mobile Applications
+- 💞️ I’m looking to collaborate on automating web and mobile development and building smart mirrors
-- 📫 Discord: @modernlabrat
+- 📫 Discord: @modernlabrat, Instagram: @nixtechcompany, Portfolio: https://kyras-world.web.app
+-

 <!---
 modernlabrat/modernlabrat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.